Christopher St Lawrence, 8th Baron Howth: Last years

 In the 1580s Howth briefly resumed his role as leader of the opposition, and succeeded in temporarily blocking further proposals for tax reform by the Lord Deputy, Sir John Perrot.
 On this occasion he was quickly brought to admit his faults: he was reconciled with Perrot, and sent him a present of a goshawk, a bird which has always been a great rarity in Ireland.

 He died on 24 October 1589 and was buried in Howth Abbey; his tomb has an effigy to himself and, rather surprisingly, also to his much-abused first wife.
 His last will made generous bequests to servants but none of his children, except his eldest son, received anything.
 The reference in the will to his many and grave sins has led some to suggest that he felt genuine remorse for his ill-treatment of his wife and daughter.

 The Book of Howth

 He owned a manuscript, the Book of Howth, which is a historical source of considerable value.
 It is partly a celebration of the achievements of the St. Lawrence family and partly a description of historical events such as the Battle of Knockdoe.
 The last part deals in detail with Howth's own career and may well have been written by him.
-It argues that the Anglo-Irish nobility of whom Howth clearly saw himself as a leader, are the proper rulers of Ireland in the name of the Crown: to replace them with ignorant and ill-informed English officials will simply leave the Crown at the mercy of the Old Irish, it's real enemies.
+It argues that the Anglo-Irish nobility of whom Howth clearly saw himself as a leader, are the proper rulers of Ireland in the name of the Crown: to replace them with ignorant and ill-informed English officials will simply leave the Crown at the mercy of the Old Irish, its real enemies.
 The Book also contains specific criticism of recent Crown policies such as the cess.